fujaba/fulibWorkflows/docs/definitions/README.md

 With fulibWorkflows you have the possibility to model different use cases.

 ## General
+There are a few definitions that are used to structure the generated html file.
+These do not have any functionality in the generated implementation besides the name of a few files.

 ## Service
 Using the event definitions found in [Service](service.md) you can build workflows for one or multiple services.